kjolley/BIGSdb/README.txt

+v1.36.6: *Improvement to define_profiles.pl script so that it assigns profiles
-v1.36.5: *Support for GPS maps in dashboards.
+          even when there is an existing profile that matches but has more missing loci than the isolate. v1.36.5: *Support for GPS maps in dashboards.
          *Introduction of query dashboards to visually summarise the results of an isolate query.